Mathématique: Intergalactic Gate Bridge

 And there’s no one for Rodney to tell, other than Jennifer Keller, who, as much as Rodney adores her, comes up with gently delivered observations along the lines of: “Rodney, he’s going through a tough time right now.
 Maybe he just likes going for runs.”

 Elizabeth would have understood.
 She would have seen the problem immediately.
-The way it centers on the control chair.
-But Elizabeth is gone.
+The way it centers on the chair.

 And, yeah, sure.
 He could tell Woolsey.
 Maybe he will.
 Any day now.